invaders-xx/ai-workflows/_ai_workflows_tutorials/1_cursor_ai/1_interface_et_fonctionnalités/tutoriel/tutoriel_en.md

 #### 3. Websites
 1. Type `@Docs`
 2. Click on `+ Add new doc`
-3. Enter the URL and a simple name (example: `https://www.a-i.swiss` → `AI Swiss`)
+3. Enter the URL and a simple name (example: `https://www.a-i.swiss` → `DV-Conseil`)

 ```
-What is AI Swiss's next event? @AI Swiss
+What is DV-Conseil's next event? @DV-Conseil
 ```

 Notes: